Attachment Too Large? Shrink Your Photos a Third — No Quality Loss, No Upload

 “Attachment too large.”

 Gmail caps at 25 MB.
 Outlook at 20 MB. iCloud at 20 MB.
-Many corporate mail servers cap at 10 MB — set by an IT admin years ago, never revisited.
-Meanwhile, a modern iPhone photo is 4–8 MB each, so eight photos can easily blow past 30 MB before you’ve thought twice about it.
+Many corporate mail servers cap at 10 MB, set by an IT admin years ago and never revisited.
+A modern iPhone photo is 4–8 MB each, so eight of them can easily blow past 30 MB before you’ve thought twice.

-This is a solvable problem.
-Here’s how to fix it without uploading your photos to a stranger, losing quality, or sending twelve separate emails.
+This is fixable in under a minute, without uploading anything, losing quality, or sending twelve separate emails.

 Why the obvious fixes don’t actually work

 “I’ll just zip them.”
-JPG files are already compressed.
-Zipping a bunch of JPGs saves maybe 1–2%.
-Your 32 MB batch becomes 31.5 MB.
+JPG is already compressed.
+Zipping a batch of JPGs saves maybe 1–2%.
+Your 32 MB attachment becomes 31.5 MB.
 Still rejected.

 “I’ll send a Dropbox / WeTransfer link.”
-This works, but your recipient has to click out of their inbox, possibly create an account, and download a ZIP from an unfamiliar domain.
-Many corporate mail filters also block external file-share links entirely.
-It also feels impersonal for “here are some photos from the trip.”
+Works, but your recipient has to click out of their inbox, possibly create an account, and download a ZIP from an unfamiliar domain.
+Corporate mail filters often block external file-share links outright.
+And “here’s a file-share link” feels impersonal for “here are some photos from the trip.”

 “I’ll use a free online compressor.”
 Also works, but your photos — family events, home interiors, kids, document scans — are now on someone else’s server.
-Most free compressors have vague data policies, strip EXIF data, and sometimes add watermarks.
+Free compressors tend to have vague data policies, strip EXIF, and sometimes add watermarks.

 Every major email client has rendered WebP natively for years: